Home

 It is not easy to know quite why the names of these trades are so bloodthirsty!
 Perhaps there was some link to the military in the person(s) that did the naming, or perhaps the person responsible played too many video games.
 Either way, the names do not seem overly friendly to the fabled 'widows and orphans' that ought to be avoiding risky assets.

-Most private investors would never need such a service, but as this page explains, it is possible to hide elements of an order.
+Most private investors would never need such a service, but it is possible to hide elements of an order.
 Such a feature might be useful when a company or major investor is trying to purchase large blocks of stock in preparation for a takeover approach (probably hostile).

-In the modern superfast connected world, (read about high frequency trading for more information) and where much of the available liquidity can be seen by most participants, some of these order types would seem outdated - at least for the private investor.
+In the modern superfast connected world, (read about high frequency trading (information here) and where much of the available liquidity can be seen by most participants, some of these order types would seem outdated - at least for the private investor.

-To read more about the workings of the London Stock Exchange, please also visit:
+To read more about the workings of the LSE, please also visit:

 London Stock Exchange Information